 The EU should take the advantage of the fact that, for many countries supplying fossil fuels to Europe, the bloc is their most important trading partner (for countries such as Algeria, Azerbaijan, and Kazakhstan) or at least a key trading partner (for countries such as Saudi Arabia and Qatar).
 When negotiating agreements on energy cooperation, Brussels could offer preferences in terms of access to the EU market in exchange for third countries' willingness to accept new rules on energy cooperation.
-These rules should include not only the issues of mutually beneficial cooperation in the field of trade in raw materials, but also the issues of energy transformation in the EU and in third countries.
-At the same time, strengthening energy cooperation between the EU and third countries should, wherever possible, also be based on conditionality.
+These rules should include not only the issues of mutually beneficial cooperation in the field of trade in raw materials, but also the issues of energy transformation in the EU and third countries should, wherever possible, also be based on conditionality.
 When considering financial support for energy investments carried out in third countries, the EU should make such support conditional on whether the resulting financial benefits will support decarbonisation or the implementation of other climate goals in third countries.